sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/executors_troubleshooting.md

 1. `sudo su` to become the `root` user
 1. `systemctl stop executor` to stop the `executor` service
 1. `export $(cat /etc/systemd/system/executor.env | xargs)` to load the executor environment into your shell
 1. Paste in the command copied from the batch change.
 You may need to remove the `--copy-files` and `--volumes` directives as those volumes and files may not exist on the VM any longer.
-Surround the `--kernal-args` arguments in quotes as well.
+Surround the `--kernel-args` arguments in quotes as well
 1. Execute the command and wait for the VM to start
 1. Run `ignite ps` to list all currently running VMs
 1. Run `ignite attach <vm id>` to get a shell to the running VM